 Here are six ways AI can improve your marketing efforts:

 - Better segmentation: It’s not easy to get segmentation right.
-AI collects demographics and purchasing patterns to pinpoint areas of interest, segmenting your customers into niche groups for powerful outreach opportunities.
+Use AI to collect demographics and purchasing patterns to pinpoint areas of interest, segmenting your customers into niche groups for powerful outreach opportunities.

 - Optimized email content: What content and CTAs grab readers’ attention and entice them to convert?
 Knowing what to say to Group A vs. Group B is a critical element in content creation.

-- Automated workflow: AI sets triggers for automated email campaigns based on customer behavior (like an abandoned cart) - even while you sleep.
+- Automated workflow: AI allows you to set triggers for automated email campaigns based on customer behavior (like an abandoned cart) - even while you sleep.

-- Planned message delivery: Send times dictate opening rates.
-AI increases the likelihood that a customer sees your email at the right time, and responds when they’re ready to buy.
+- Planned message delivery: Send times dictate open rates.
+Use AI to increase the likelihood that a customer sees your email at the right time and responds when they’re ready to buy.

 - Split testing: Split testing (or A/B testing) can be a long, arduous process that’s easy to fudge, returning less than accurate results.
-AI analyzes results quickly, enabling you to make necessary tweaks to improve your email marketing campaigns.
+Implement AI technology to analyze results quickly, enabling you to make necessary tweaks to improve your email marketing campaigns.

 - Analytics: You won’t know where to go next if you don’t understand the results of your current efforts.
-Many metrics can influence a campaign’s effectiveness.
 Interpreting your analytics is vital in measuring the success of your marketing reach.

 2. Highly Personalized Content